expo/custom-expo-updates-server/README.md

 ### Create a "release" app

-This server comes with an example Expo project located in **/expo-updates-client**.
+The example Expo project configured for the server is located in **/expo-updates-client**.
 We can `cd` into that directory, run `yarn` and `npx pod-install` to install packages, and run it locally with `yarn ios`.
 This app is configured to query this custom server for updates on launch.
 In **/expo-updates-client/ios/expoupdatesclient/Supporting/Expo.plist**, you'll find a modified Plist that specifies the updates URL to point toward http://localhost:3000/api/manifest.
 Now we need to create a "release" version of our Expo project.

 Open Xcode, then open **/expo-updates-client/ios**.
 Click on the project's name in the top bar, then click "Edit scheme".
 In the modal, select "Release" for "Build configuration" (by default it's set to "Debug").